-- (1) This information has been furnished as of December 31, 2024. - (2) An asterisk indicates that the ownership amount constitutes less than 1% of the total interests outstanding.
+(2) An asterisk indicates that the ownership amount constitutes less than 1% of the total interests outstanding.

-The Fund pays each Independent Trustee and certain Interested Trustees an annual retainer of \$3,000 plus \$1,000 for each Board meeting attended.
+The Fund pays each Independent Trustee and certain Interested Trustees an annual retainer of \$15,000 plus \$2,000 for each Board meeting attended.
 Each Trustee who is not employed by the Adviser is reimbursed by the Fund for any out-of-pocket expenses incurred in attending meetings.
-All Board committee members receive \$500 per meeting attended, the Audit Committee Chairman receives an annual fee of \$2,000, and the Nominating Committee Chairman and the Lead Independent Trustee each receive an annual fee of \$1,000.
+All Board committee members receive \$1,000 per meeting attended, the Audit Committee Chairman receives an annual fee of \$3,000, and the Nominating Committee Chairman and the Lead Independent Trustee each receive an annual fee of \$2,000.
 A Trustee may receive a single meeting fee, allocated among the participating funds, for participation in certain meetings on behalf of multiple funds.
-The aggregate remuneration (excluding out-of-pocket expenses) paid by the Fund to such Trustees during the fiscal year ended December 31, 2024, amounted to \$56,000.
+The aggregate remuneration (excluding out-of-pocket expenses) paid by the Fund to such Trustees during the fiscal year ended December 31, 2024 amounted to \$266,000.
 During the fiscal year ended December 31, 2024, the Trustees of the Fund met four times, all of which were regular quarterly Board meetings.
 Each Trustee then serving in such capacity attended at least 75% of the Board meetings and of any committee of which he or she is a member.